 On March 16, 2023, the Company announced that it is in discussions with Qatar Airways Group Q.C.S.C. ("Qatar Airways") to explore a potential collaboration between the two airlines.
 Subject to all regulatory approvals, the parties are discussing the possibility of including non-stop flights between Toronto-Pearson and Doha, the home of Qatar Airways.
 This would offer Canadian travellers access to Qatar Airways' unparalleled network via Doha to destinations in the Middle East, Africa, Indian Subcontinent and across Asia.
 The collaboration is subject to the airlines obtaining all necessary approvals, including, without limitation, approvals from Transport Canada and the Canadian Transportation Agency, as well as execution of all applicable agreements between the parties.
+At present the Company has received a designation from the Minister of Transport that it is eligible to hold a licence for scheduled international service to Qatar.
+However, the Minister of Transport has not allocated any own-aircraft capacity to the Company for this route.
+The Company continues to work through the government approval process and is unable to forecast when it will be completed.

-On March 27, 2023, the Company announced that it has signed a contract to provide aircraft and crew for 5 months starting at the end of March 2023.
+On March 27, 2023, the Company announced that it has signed a contract to provide aircraft and crew for another airline for 5 months starting at the end of March 2023.
 The contract consists of daily flying and will run until the beginning of September 2023.